 What I do

 Before I switched to sales, I was a security consultant (a pentester).
-My specialties are application and network security, and my research interests include distributed systems and machine learning.

 For a more complete professional history, see here.